scylladb/sphinx-scylladb-theme/README.rst

 Defining supported versions
 ===========================

+The environment variable ``LATEST_VERSION`` under ``.github/workflows/pages.yml`` which branch or tag is considred the latest.
+This is used to redirect users to the latest version of the docs automatically once they open the main project URL.

 The property ``smv_tag_whitelist`` under ``docs/source/conf.py`` defines a regular expression with the pattern for tags supported.

-If you only want to support a subset of versions, you can define a list of tags modifying the regular expression.
-For example, smv_tag_whitelist = r'\b(3.22.0-scylla|3.21.0-scylla)\b' would only build the documentation for the tags ``3.22.0-scylla``, ``3.21.0-scylla`` and ``master`` branch.
+If you only want to support a subset of versions, modify the regular expression to accept a list of tags.
+For example, smv_tag_whitelist = r'\b(3.22.0-scylla|3.21.0-scylla)\b' would only build the documentation for the tags ``3.22.0-scylla`` and ``3.21.0-scylla``.

 The extension allows configuring extra parameters.
 To know more about them, refer to `sphinx-multiversion documentation <https://holzhaus.github.io/sphinx-multiversion/master/configuration.html>`_.

 **************************
 Notes for theme developers